 Whether you support Bethany through the unrestricted Annual Fund, or through restricted or endowment giving, there are a number of ways you can give.
-Opportunities for making a current gift are outlined below.
-If you want to explore deferred gifts or other special giving strategies, we will have a new expanded website for you to peruse by the end of June.
-Check back here in a few days.
+Bethany's procedures for making current gifts are outlined below.
+If you want to explore deferred gifts or other special giving opportunities, we have a new expanded website on planned giving strategies.
+Click here for the introduction to that planned giving site, and here for the specific page on ways to make a planned gift.
+That segment of our site also includes more in-depth analysis of types of assets with which you may want to make gifts, both current and deferred.

 Write your check to "Bethany Theological Seminary," and mail to: